 You can download the free version or opt for the Gold edition, which runs for $24.95.
 The Gold edition includes a few extras like the automatic library organizer and faster CD burning speeds.
 If you don't want to buy Gold outright, you can also get a free copy by completing an offer with one of Media Monkey's partners (Apple, Gamefly, GAP).

 Media Monkey only recently added compatibility with Apple products, but it's got all the features of iTunes and more.
 Check their list to see if your device is compatible.

-For the bad boys and gals with jailbroken iPhones, here's a nice list of awesome Cydia tweaks that can import music directly onto your device.
-The only downside to these is that there is currently no working jailbreak method for iOS 10, but if you're still running iOS 9.3.3, you can use this guide to get started:
+If your iPhone is jailbroken, you can use Cydia tweaks to import music directly onto your device.
+Unfortunately, most of these tweaks have become outdated recently, so we only have one left to recommend at this time.
+There is currently no working jailbreak method for iOS 10.3.x versions, but if you're still running iOS 10.2 or lower, you can use this guide to get started:

 Bridge is an awesome Cydia application that allows you to import music and videos to your media library right from your phone.
 No need to plug into a computer or sync with iTunes.

 Any media file that you have on your iPhone can be imported into your media library.
 If friends send you songs via email or if you download some music from Dropbox, you can use Bridge to add them to your iPhone's music library in seconds.